mui/material-ui/docs/data/material/getting-started/installation/installation.md

 ## npm

-To install and save in your `package.json` dependencies, run:
+To and save in your `package.json` dependencies, run:

 ```sh
 // with npm